 Rushmore Tramway Adventures

 The Tramway Adventure Park is located near the Cosmos Mystery Area and Mount Rushmore.
 In fact, when you take the chair lift to the top, you can see a profile of the 4 presidents.
-We took in the zipline and Alpine Slide.
+We enjoyed the zipline and Alpine Slide.
 Although we didn't purchase it, they also offer a package called the Aerial Adventure Park, complete with suspended bridges and ladders, trapezes, ziplines and nets.
 The slide and ziplines were worth the cost of admission: $15 for zipline and a package of 10 rides for $80 down the alpine slide.
 It includes the chairlift to the top.
 This is a must for teenagers but the Alpine slide allows for children as young as age 2 to participate.

 Rushmore Tramway Adventures-Alpine Slide, Ziplines & ChairliftClick thumbnail to view full-size

 You can't visit Washington DC without visiting the White House and you can't visit the Black Hills, Rapid City area without visiting one of our nation's most treasured monuments, Mount Rushmore.
 Here the faces of four presidents-George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln are carved in granite.
 Most of the initial work was done by dynamite explosives.
 The monument is striking during the day in full sunlight but we are told that the evening program includes a light display and program honoring those who serve our nation that is worthwhile.
 Unfortunately, many of us grew tired and were ready to return to our retreat center and did not stay for the program.
 There is a museum with displays and a theater for viewing a movie regarding the history of the monument.
 The fee to park at the memorial is $11.

 Day 4: Crazy Horse, Sylvan Lake & Chuckwagon Show